radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 community.
 The people who are doing the work now will not be doing the work forever.
 Other professions have succession plans because they've lived long enough to realise that having them is the sensible thing to do.
 I strongly feel like we are at that point now, or at least the cusp of it.
+We're feeling the pain of trying to hire more senior developers.
+It is time we changed our tactics and instead trained up juniors.

 This emphasis on shipping things faster and "delivering value" is short-term enough to be frustrating.
 The companies we're building and the code we're writing will last longer than a month or two... usually.
 For instance, Culture Amp -- the company I work for -- has existed for 6 years.
 Who's to say it won't exist for another 6?
 So we need to think more long-term than shipping fast.
+We're stunting our growth with our short-term thinking.
 We must account for this turnover in our day-to-day thinking.

 What we really need to think about is: who will look after the code that powers our companies a year, or five years from now?
 How do we ensure the long-term